-In November 2019 a Joint Working Group (JWG) has been set up for elaboration of the Programme.
+In November 2019 a JWG has been set up for elaboration of the Programme.
 One of its main tasks was to periodically review and make suggestions and proposals to the programming progress as well as to approve the main stages of the programme preparation and finally the Programme as a whole.

 Respecting the partnership principle JWG is composed of a balanced number of representatives of the two partnering countries, including representatives of public authorities (national, regional and local), economic and social partners including environmental partners, and bodies responsible for promoting social inclusion, gender equality and non-discrimination.
-In order to ensure a transparent and balanced representation of the civil society in the JWG, Managing Authority carried out a selection process of non-governmental organisations.
-Following the assessment of the submitted proposals, several NGOs in the area of education, ecology and social integration became members of the Joint Working Group for Programming.
+In order to ensure a transparent and balanced representation of the civil society in the JWG, MA carried out a selection process of non-governmental organisations.
+Following the assessment of the submitted proposals, several NGOs in the area of education, ecology and social integration became JWG members.

-The following documents have been adopted by the JWG:
+The following documents have been adopted:

-- The first meeting of the JWG took place in Edirne on 12th of November 2019 on which Rules of procedure of the JWG and Concept paper with a time-schedule for the programming process were approved; - The second meeting of JWG took place on 24th of September 2020 (online) on which the Territorial analysis and First draft of the Intervention logic of the future programme was approved; - On 24th of February 2021 via written procedure the JWG approved the revised Intervention Logic of the programme (following the interinstitutional agreement at the end of 2020 on the draft cohesion policy regulations, including the draft Interreg regulation and its requirements on the thematic concentration); - On the online meeting on 14.09.2021 the JWG approved the First draft of the Interreg-IPA Programme Bulgaria - Turkey 2021-2027 - sections related with programme
+-The first meeting of the JWG took place in Edirne on 12.11.2019 on which Rules of procedure of the JWG and Concept paper with a time-schedule for the programming process were approved;

+-The second meeting of JWG took place on 24.09.2020 (online) on which the Territorial analysis and First draft of the Intervention logic of the future programme was approved;

+-On 24.02.2021 via written procedure the JWG approved the revised Intervention Logic of the programme (following the interinstitutional agreement at the end of 2020 on the draft cohesion policy regulations, including the draft Interreg regulation and its requirements on the thematic concentration);

-- strategy territorial needs and potentials, objectives and priorities of the programme, indicative actions, communication measures; - On 8th of April 2022 via written procedure the JWG approved the full draft of the programme.
+- On the online meeting on 14.09.2021 the JWG approved the First draft of the programme - sections related with programme strategy - territorial needs and potentials, objectives and priorities of the programme, indicative actions, communication measures;

+-On 8.04.2022 via written procedure the JWG approved the final programme.

-Task force (TF) on the elaboration of the Integrated territorial strategy for the CBC region
+Task force (TF) on the elaboration of the Territorial Strategy(TS) for the CBC region

-For the purpose of implementation of PO 5, the Managing and National authorities, supported the local stakeholders for the elaboration of a territorial strategy for integrated measures.
-A Task Force (TF) was established representing all relevant regional and local authorities and bodies, as well as other local stakeholders related to the preparation and implementation of the strategy (pursuant to Art.
+For the purpose of implementation of PO 5, the MA and NA, supported the local stakeholders for the elaboration of a TS.
+A TF was established representing all relevant regional and local authorities and bodies, as well as other local stakeholders related to the preparation and implementation of the strategy (pursuant to Art.
 29 of the CPR).
-The main responsibility of the TF is to collaborate with the Consultant during the elaboration of the Integrated Territorial strategy under PO5 "Europe closer to citizens" and to feed in results of dialogues with relevant stakeholders, databases, expert positions etc. The first draft of the Strategy has been published for consultations on April 14, 2021 as received commends from local stakeholders had been incorporated in the revised version of the document.
+The main responsibility of the TF is to collaborate with the Consultant during the elaboration of the TS under PO5 and to feed in results of dialogues with relevant stakeholders, databases, expert positions etc. The first draft of the Strategy has been published for consultations on 14.04.2021 as received commends from local stakeholders had been incorporated in the revised version of the document.

-Public campaign for collecting project ideas under the Integrated Territorial Strategy
+Public campaign for collecting project ideas under the Territorial Strategy

-In order to be ensured the "bottom-up" approach and to be involved a wider range of stakeholders in the strategic planning process, a broad campaign for collection of project ideas that build the list of operations, part of the Territorial Strategy, was launched in November- December 2021 on both sides of the border.
-Over 140 organizations from Bulgaria and Turkey participated in four webinars of the campaign as the collected project ideas were gathered in group of interventions that formed the long and short list of operations contributing to the goals of the Integrated Territorial Strategy.
+In order to be ensured the "bottom-up" approach and to be involved a wider range of stakeholders in the strategic planning process, a broad campaign for collection of project ideas that build the list of operations, part of the TS, was launched in November- December 2021 on both sides of the border.
+During the campaign, 4 educational webinars were organized attended by more than 140 participants, where the latter were also trained and supported in presenting their project ideas touching upon the complexity of PO5 and the functional area approach in the planning and implementation phase of the TS and the programme.
+The MA/NA will provide continuous training and educational support on that through digital (programme's website) and in-person interactive communication (various programme events, such as meetings, campaigns, info days, topical trainings, consultations).